mandatoryhashtags/Gen6/Veilbound/Chapter-7-Advancement.md

 ### Attributes

 Attributes are straightforward to upgrade.
-The cost to increase an attribute is calculated by multiplying the desired rank by 10.
+The cost to increase an attribute is calculated by multiplying the desired rank by 1.

 #### Example
-- **Increasing Agility from 7 to 8:** 8 * 10 = 80 points
+- **Increasing Agility from 14 to 15:** 14 * 1 = 14 points

 #### Training Time
 - Unless told otherwise it takes 1 week per point of the current skill for each level you increase a skill.
 4->5= 4 weeks
 - A focus takes two weeks.
 - Raising an attribute takes 1 week per point it is at presently so 8->9 = 8 weeks

+#### Trainer (Optional)
+- An optional rule for Gamemasters require a trainer to have the skill level you are aiming for when going for skill 6+
+- So to get Mechanics 7 you would need to find someone in the Game that has Mechanics 7+ already in order to train you.

 ### Building a Character Entirely by Points